rajannpatel/ubuntupbx/README.md

        gcloud compute instances list

-2. Delete the "pbx" VM, update `ZONE` if not set already, to reflect what was specified in Step 5:
+2. To delete the "pbx" VM, update `ZONE` if not set already, to reflect what was specified in Step 5:

        ZONE=us-east1-b
        gcloud compute instances delete pbx --zone $ZONE